[Toy Review] Lovense Osci 3

 There were also a few things about the Lovense Nora I wasn’t so fond of.

-• Every rotating or thrusting toy I’ve ever used has this problem, and the Lovense Nora is no exception: it makes a truly horrible noise when the rotation is on.
+• Every rotating or thrusting toy I’ve ever reviewed has this problem, and the Lovense Nora is no exception: it makes a truly horrible noise when the rotation is on.
 It’s a really distracting, high pitched whine that becomes almost painful to my neurodivergent brain after a while.

 • The manual control buttons are tiny, as are the symbols on them.
 This makes it challenging to change settings without needing to pause and look at the buttons.